-A snippet, i.e. a set of commands, can be run upon connection to the host.
+A snippet, i.e. a set of commands, can be run upon connection to a host.
+Learn more.

 SSH Agent Forwarding allows your private keys to be securely accessed by remote hosts for further connection to another machine (useful in host chaining or deployments).

 Host Chaining allows you to first make a connection to another host before connecting to the host in question.
 This is useful in situations where your IP changes or for non-publicly accessible hosts.